Trustmark contributes $500K for new pediatric expansion

 By: Annie Oeth, email@example.com

 Trustmark presented $500,000 to the Campaign for Children’s of Mississippi to help fund the new pediatric expansion at the University of Mississippi Medical Center.

-A Mississippi-based financial services company and longtime ally of children’s health, Trustmark unveiled the gift Aug.
-3 in the lobby of the hospital before guests visited the seven-story expansion that will open this fall.
+A Mississippi-based financial services company and longtime ally of children’s health, Trustmark unveiled the gift Monday in the lobby of the hospital before properly-masked guests visited the seven-story expansion that will open this fall.

 Trustmark has a long history of supporting children’s health in Mississippi through financial resources and associate volunteerism.
 By hosting events such as the Trustmark Pro-Am Golf Tournament, Over the Edge with Friends, and many other fundraising events throughout the years, Trustmark has had first-hand experience in supporting the mission of the hospital.
 In addition, Trustmark is a Tournament Partner for the Sanderson Farms Championship, the state’s only PGA TOUR event, which has raised more than $7.6 million to support Children’s of Mississippi.

-Joe Sanderson Jr., Sanderson Farms CEO and chairman of the board, who chairs the Campaign for Children’s of Mississippi with his wife, Kathy, thanked Trustmark for the bank’s commitment to the state’s children and their families.
+Sanderson Farms CEO and Chairman of the Board, Joe Sanderson Jr., who chairs the Campaign for Children’s of Mississippi with his wife, Kathy, thanked Trustmark for the bank’s commitment to the state’s children and their families.

 “By making this significant gift, Trustmark is showing its leadership and its values,” Sanderson said.
 “We are so grateful for their generosity and dedication to the health of our children, and we hope others in Mississippi’s business community will join with us to support Mississippi’s only children’s hospital and the exceptional care it provides.”